Video: Dubai Police arrest driver for speeding at 220kmph on E311

 A driver was arrested in Dubai for speeding through the Sheikh Mohammed Bin Zayed Road (E311) at 220kmph, police said on Friday.

-The motorist was also fined Dh50,000 and his vehicle was impounded, the Dubai Police said.
+The motorist was also fined Dh50,000 and the vehicle was impounded, the Dubai Police said.

 The case has been referred to the Public Prosecution for further legal proceedings.